Clinics & Services

 Appointments can be arranged with the Practice Nurses on request for Well-Man and Well Woman checks.
 These clinics offer a health "MOT" check.
 They may involve answering a questionnaire, carrying out some simple checks to look for signs of preventable or treatable disease (for women this includes a cervical smear when necessary) and appropriate health advice.

-This clinic is run by the Doctors on Friday mornings and the Practice Nurse on Thursday mornings.
+This clinic is run by the Practice Pharmacist on Friday mornings.

-This clinic is run by Dr Jardine and the Practice Nurse on Wednesday afternoons.
+This clinic is run by the Practice Nurse on Wednesday afternoons.

 Any of the Doctors will be happy to discuss all aspects of contraception during a regular surgery appointment.
 Dr Reid is available for the fitting of coils, implants and caps.